ukgamer/gmod-arcademachines/README.md

 #### Sounds

-The sound library is mostly a wrapper to GMod's sound functions in order to handle positioning of sounds and cleaning up when games are unloaded.
+The sound library is mostly a wrapper to GMod's sound functions in order to handle positioning/playing of sounds and cleaning up when games are unloaded.

 `SOUND:LoadFromURL(url, key, callback = nil)`